GULibrarySandbox/intro-text-mining-analysis-old/content/6-analyse.md

 ### Pathways to analysis

-no matter what data you are starting with, it is important that you have an idea of what you hope your analysis will tell you. data set clean data - transcibe, annotated analyse -
+no matter what data you are starting with, it is important that you have an idea of what you hope your analysis will tell you.

-visualise
+- data set
+- clean data, transcibe, annotated
+- analyse/visualise

 {% capture text %}
 - Activity.{% endcapture %} {% include card.md header="Activity - ..." text=text %}